microsoft/datashaper/javascript/core/docs/core.api.md

 // @public (undocumented)
 export const groupby: (id: string) => StepNode<TableContainer<unknown>, InputColumnListArgs>;

-// Warning: (ae-missing-release-tag) "GroupbyArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type GroupbyArgs = InputColumnListArgs;

 // Warning: (ae-missing-release-tag) "handleMaybeAsync" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)